szarski/WaterBug/templates/README.markdown

         <%= render(:template => "loading_script.js").split("\n").join("\n        ") %>

-  You can just insert this into the url once the page is loaded:
+  * just insert this into the url once the page is loaded:

         <%= render(:template => "loading_script_urllike.js") %>

+Please note that only the first option will allow you to catch exceptions that appear when the page is being loaded.

 ## License